 Tinea is a highly-contagious fungal skin infection that affects the feet (athletes foot), groin (jock itch), scalp, skin underneath the breasts, fingernails and toenails.

-The fungus thrives in warm, moist environments and it can be spread by skin-to-skin contact or indirectly via clothing, towels and linens.
+The fungus thrives in warm, moist environments and it can be spread by skin-to-skin contact or indirectly via clothing, towels, linens and floors.

 The infections are not usually serious but can be uncomfortable and itchy.
 A red patch can appear and often this area will blister, crack, split, weep and peel.
+Nails may develop a yellow or white discolouration and bald spots can appear on the scalp.
 Sometimes the infection can grow in a circular ring pattern – this is sometimes called ringworm, which is confusing because there is no worm involved.

 Find out more about this topic on Better Health Channel

 Last updated: 16th January, 2019